-A letter of acceptance or rejection will be sent to applicants.
-See timeline for specific dates.
+A letter of acceptance or rejection will be sent to applicants by July 30.

 The IIAS asks the initiator of an accepted Research Group to schedule a meeting with the IIAS Director and Administrative Director (see timeline for specific dates).
 The agreement between the initiator and the IIAS will be signed in order to clarify the commitment of the group initiator.
 Additional practical and budget information will be shared with the RG initiators.

-Nominee consent is considered a "declaration of intent & Once a group has been created and fellows and visitors have been approved, any changes to the list of participants or the status of a participant must be determined in consultation with the IIAS Director and the Academic Committees.
+Nominee consent is considered a declaration of intent, and once a group has been created and fellows and visitors have been approved, any changes to the list of participants or the status of a participant must be determined in consultation with the IIAS Director and the Academic Committees.
 Any change in the approved list of Research Group members should be justified in writing by the group initiator and approved by the IIAS Director and representatives of the Academic Committees.